 Our StoryAuthor: Ivonne Lizarazo

-We initially intended for this experience to be offered to parents that were survivors of suicide, but we quickly realized that there are many ways to lose a child and no matter how you lose them the pain is the immeasurably the same.
+We initially intended for this experience to be offered to parents that were survivors of suicide since that was how we lost Lupe & Holly, but we quickly realized that there are many ways to lose a child and no matter how you lose them the pain is the immeasurably the same.
 No parent should ever have to endure the pain of losing a child in any way.
 Whether its suicide, homicide, illness, overdose, military combat or an accident, the guilt and sadness they carry in their hearts could last for years and sometimes even a lifetime.
 These grieving parents are often left dealing with depression, anxiety, PTSD, feeling broken, lost, alone and full of questions that usually have no answers.
 They often find themselves stuck in what may feel like an unending loop they can’t break out of.
 Speaking about their feelings may also be difficult as there is often shame, guilt, fear of judgement or just the feeling that no one can possibly understand their pain.
-We want to provide a safe space that will change all of that for these parents.
-A place where they can talk openly about their pain, where they can cry freely and find comfort with a group of people that understand the journey they’ve had to endure.
-We’d like to have this grow into a community for these parents.
+We want to provide a safe space that will allow these parents to talk openly about their pain, where they can cry freely and find comfort with a group of people that understand the journey they’ve had to endure.
+Our intention is to have these connections grow into a community for these parents.
 A network of support they can connect to at anytime.
-A place they could return to every year to celebrate life in the name of their beloved children.
+A place where they can come to celebrate life and the memory their beloved children.

-Holly & Chris.
-Together Forever.
+Pictured Above: Holly & Chris.
+RIP.

 Pictured Above: Holly & her father Artie in the last photo they took together before he passed away.